How Much Money Do Startups Need for Digital Marketing?

 A great instance is Dunkin’ Donuts, an international coffee chain (famous for its donuts as the name suggests).
 The owners of Dunkin’ Donuts posted on their Twitter page images of two donuts, white-gold and blue-black, and added an eye-catching caption.
 Its meaning boiled down to the following: who cares about donut color?
 It's really tasty, and that's the only thing. which matters.

-Dunkin’ Donuts is a striking example proving us that even a limited marketing budget is quite enough.
+Dunkin’ Donuts is a striking example proving to us that even a limited marketing budget is quite enough.
 Actually, all you need is your wit and creativity, backed up by experience, and then the most low-cost promotion actions would be effective.

 What example do sharks in business show?